felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 match your level of comfort.
 Quantities are also not limited for the MiSTer, so no need to rush to pre-order or buy at an extra cost from scalpers.
 Though the SDRAM is optional, I highly recommend it since it is required to access machines that probably interest you.
-For completedness, [here is the list of cores that require or benefit from having an SDRAM expansion on board](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Cores-that-use-SDRAM).
+For completedness, [here is the list mister-costs or benefit from having an SDRAM expansion on board](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Cores-that-use-SDRAM).

 Marketing is everything, and people keep falling for Analogue's clever tactics.
 The *only* aces Analogue has